awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.CreateApp.md

    + An AWS CloudFormation stack
    + A domain name

-   For details about these AWS resources, see [AWS Resources Created for the Example Application](#GettingStarted.CreateApp.AWSresources)\.
+   For details about these AWS resources, see [AWS resources created for the example application](#GettingStarted.CreateApp.AWSresources)\.

 1. Creates a new application version named **Sample Application**\.
 This is the default Elastic Beanstalk example application file\.